-Before diving into details of Ratel, we discuss integration challenges and design choices made, detailed concisely in Appendix A.1.
+Before diving into the specifics of Ratel, we address the challenges and design choices that arise when integrating MPC and blockchain.
+See Appendix A.1 for a concise overview of our solutions.

 Incorporate MPC within Blockchain.
 The first challenge is deciding the appropriate way to integrate MPC into the blockchain.
 There are two primary approaches: 1) every blockchain node participates in MPC (layer-1); 2) involving a smaller set of parties conducting MPC parallel to the blockchain (layer-2).